 - The Survey seeks reform in the lower judiciary.

-- Government stands by the fiscal consolidation path.
+- The government stands by the fiscal consolidation path.

-- The Survey visualises creating a Detroit for Electric Vehicles in India.
+- The Survey visualizes creating a Detroit for Electric Vehicles in India.

 - January-March economic slowdown due to poll-related activity.